anton-bregolas/Tunetable/README.md

 Generate handy tunetables from [thesession.org](https://thesession.org/) tunebooks and lists of tagged tunes using a simple web app with a URL input and sorting options that makes use of [The Session API](https://thesession.org/api).

+Tunetable is a free and open source software licensed under the terms of the GPL 3.0 license.

-Contains [information](https://github.com/adactio/TheSession-data) from The Session, which is made available here under the Open Database License (ODbL).
+It contains [information](https://github.com/adactio/TheSession-data) from The Session, which is made available here under the Open Database License (ODbL).

-See Help menu (Read Me For More) for detailed instructions.
+See Tunetable Help menu for detailed instructions.

 ## TO DO: